princessdharmy/StarWars/README.md

 # StarWars
-An offline-first app that shows the list of characters of `Star Wars` alongside their details like name, gender, height and their rerspective starships.
+An offline-first app that shows the list of characters of `Star Wars` alongside their details like name, gender, height and their respective starships.

 ## Code Structure
 This is a single module app which uses the MVVM architectural design pattern with some other third-party libraries and Jetpack components.